Extensive Range

 Your Guide to Ceylon Orange Pekoe Tea

-The Orange Pekoe category of tea grade is one of the highest back tea grades available, gaining its renowned status from the characteristic wholeness of the leaves, which are obtained during the first flushes (pickings) of the season.
+The Orange Pekoe category of tea grade is one of the highest black tea grades available, gaining its renowned status from the characteristic wholeness of the leaves, which are obtained during the first flushes, or pickings, of the season.

-Whole Orange Pekoe (OP) tea leaves are lighter and more delicate than their broken counterparts (broken Orange Pekoe, or BOP), and it is this wholeness that contributes to the tea’s much-loved complex flavours and delicate aromas.
+Whole Orange Pekoe tea leaves are lighter and more delicate than their broken counterparts, known as broken Orange Pekoe or BOP, and it is this wholeness that contributes to the tea’s much-loved complex flavours and delicate aromas.

 You can learn more about tea grading with our helpful guide.